GoogleChrome/web.dev/src/site/content/en/blog/whats-new-pagespeed-insights/index.md

 field data.
 The image and thumbnails of the page displaying the loading sequence will both be available in the lab data section.

-{% Img src="image/1L2RBhCLSnXjCnSlevaDjy3vba73/dnIsJA35tj7vs6qgybRM.png", alt="Loaded page image next to the lab data.", width="800", height="444", class="w-screenshot" %}
+{% Img src="image/1L2RBhCLSnXjCnSlevaDjy3vba73/dnIsJA35tj7vs6qgybRM.png", alt="Loaded page image next to the lab data.", width="800", height="444" %}

 For up to date product documentation, visit [https://developers.google.com/speed/docs/insights/.](https://developers.google.com/speed/docs/insights/v5/about)